loicpillard/Master/README.md

 PYTHON MODULE : geography

-patch_matrix
+patch_matrix(capacity, pop, parameters, out_settings, out_sampling)
-- Function creating a file.ini for quantiNemo with random sampling
+- Function creating a file.ini for quantiNemo with a random sampling
-- Input files (3) : capacity (map), populations, parameters file without sampling
+- Input files (3) : capacity (map), file containing the size of each population, parameters file for qN without sampling
-- Output files (2) : setting file (.ini), sampling map
+- Output files (2) : complete setting file (.ini), sampling map file

-coordinates
+coordinates(sampling, coordinates)
 - Function creating a file containing the coordinates and the continent of each sampled point
-- Input file (1) : sampling file
+- Input file (1) : sampling map file
 - Output file (1) : file containing the coordinates, the number of sampled individuals and the continent of each sampled point

-distances_pairwise
-- Function calculating all pairwise distances between sampled points
-- Input file (1) : file with coordinates and continents
-- Output file (1) : file containing all pairwise distances between sampled points

-distances_from_AA
-- Function calculating distances between Addis Ababa and sampled points
-- Input file (1) : file with coordinates and continents
-- Output file (1) : file containing distances between Addis Ababa and sampled points

-patch_capacity
+patch_capacity(capacity, number)
 - Function modifying the patch capacity of each habitable deme
 - Input file (1) : patch capacity file
 - Input parameter (1) : the new capacity of the deme
-- Output file (1) : new patch capacity file instead of the old one (overwritting)
+- Output file (*1) : new patch capacity file instead of the old one (overwritting)

+the_map(capacity, outmap)
+- Function creating the map for the distances calculation with A* algorithm
+- Input file (1) : patch capacity file
+- Output file (1) : map file for the A* algorithm

 PYTHON MODULE : stats